Joy-300799/project-Quora/README.md

   4) We will repeat steps from Step 1 to Step 3 for each feature in this project.
 - This project is divided into 3 features namely User, Question and Answer.
 You need to work on a single feature at a time.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to the next Feature.

 - In this project we are changing how we send token with a request.
-Instead of using a custom header key like **x-api-key**, you need to use **Authorization** header and send the JWT token as **Bearer token**.
+Instead of using a custom header key like **x-api-key**, you need to use **Authorization** header and send the JWT token as `Bearer token`.
-- Create a database Database`.
-You can clean the db you previously used and reuse that.
-- This time each group should have a *single git branch*.
-Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
-You branch will be checked as part of the demo.
-Branch name should follow the naming convention `project/QuoraX`
+- Branch name should follow the naming convention `project/Quora`
 - Follow the naming conventions exactly as instructed.

 ## Phase I